 Excessive worry about illness or physical symptoms, often made worse by the internet.
 The anxiety itself creates physical symptoms that then feed the worry cycle.

-Anxiety that specifically surfaces in high-stakes situations: presentations, exams, competitions, important meetings.
-Capable people who underperform when it counts.
+Anxiety that surfaces in important moments: presentations, exams, competitions or meetings.
+Capable people who find pressure pulls them away from themselves.

 A mind that analyses, replays and anticipates constantly.
 Exhausting, and often accompanied by difficulty making decisions and a deep sense of being your own worst enemy.

-"I had a few hypnotherapy sessions with Adel, and achieved the results I wanted.
-I also felt supported and understood throughout the whole process.
+"I had a few hypnotherapy sessions with Adel and felt supported and understood throughout the whole process.
 Adel has great listening skills and is very understanding."

 "I initially had a very active lifestyle and then suddenly had a break, and was struggling to get back to where I was.
 Adel helped me reconnect with my motivation in a way I hadn't expected.
 Very grateful."

 The first step is a free conversation, no commitment, no pressure.
-We'll talk about what you're experiencing and whether hypnotherapy is right for you.
-Most people feel lighter just for having made the call.
+We will talk about what you are experiencing and whether hypnotherapy feels right for you.

 Read Article →A practical guide to what actually happens in a hypnotherapy session for anxiety, and what to expect from session one.